Dysphania ambrosioides: Culinary

-Humans have died from overdoses of D. ambrosioides essential oils (attributed to the ascaridole content).
-Symptoms include severe gastroenteritis with pain, vomiting, and diarrhea.
+In the Philippines, where it is called pasotes or pasyotes, it is a characteristic herb of Vigan pipian, a chicken porridge distinct from the namesake Mexican pipian.
+It is also used in the longganisa of Sampaloc, Quezon, and as a stuffing for lechon in Carcar, Cebu.

-Agricultural use
+Agricultural

 The essential oils of D. ambrosioides contain terpene compounds, some of which have natural pesticide capabilities.
 The compound ascaridole in epazote inhibits the growth of nearby species, so it is best to grow it at a distance from other plants.

 Companion plant

 Dysphania ambrosioides not only contains terpene compounds, but it also delivers partial protection to nearby plants simply by masking their scent to some insects, making it a useful companion plant.
 Its small flowers may also attract some predatory wasps and flies.

-Chemical constituents

-Epazote contains oil of chenopodium, which Merriam-Webster defines as “a colorless or pale yellow toxic essential oil of unpleasant odor and taste, … formerly used as an anthelmintic”.